 People often wonder how homeschoolers do it.
 Homeschooling seems like it would be so much work and a lot of unnecessary stress.
 Wouldn’t it be easier for homeschoolers to send their children to school?

-After four years of homeschooling, I would say that homeschooling is actually LESS stressful for parents than public school in many ways.
+After five years of homeschooling, I would say that homeschooling is actually LESS stressful for parents than public school in many ways.
 Homeschooling is a lot of work and can be stressful at times, but there are so many things that homeschoolers simply don’t have to do or worry about.

 1. We don’t have to rush out of the house early every morning.

 2. There are no long waits in the drop-off & pick-up lines or morning rush hour traffic to deal with.

 3. Our children are sick less often.
 When they are sick, we don’t need a doctor’s excuse or fret over unexcused absences.

 4. Our evenings aren’t spent on homework, projects, or other busy work.

 5. We can spend more time together as a family.

 6. We don’t have to bother our friends, neighbors, and loved ones with multiple fundraisers each year.